rabbitmq/rabbitmq-website/tutorials/tutorial-one-python-stream.md

 pip install rstream
 ```

 Now create new files named `send.py` and `receive.py`.
-Now we have thePython project set up we can write some code.
+Now we have the Python project set up we can write some code.

 ### Sending

-We'll call our message producer (sender) `send.py` and our message consumer (receiver)
+We'll call our message producer (sender) `send.py` and our message consumer (receiver) `receive.py`.
-`receive.py`.
-The producer will connect to RabbitMQ, send a single message,
+The producer will connect to RabbitMQ, send a single message, then exit.
-then exit.

 In
 [`send.py`](https://github.com/rabbitmq/rabbitmq-tutorials/blob/main/python-stream/send.py),
-we need some import:
+we need some imports:

 ```python
 import asyncio